ouchitaikoproject/OuchiTaikoProject/README.md

 #### **D8.
 Install M3 threaded inserts**

+(**Note:** If you are not using the metal plates from the previous step, you will need to install your threaded inserts for the 2 Ka bottom plates directly into the wood in this step.)

-Using a small hammer or rubber mallet, tap two M3 threaded inserts into the holes on the underside of each of the 4 faceplates.
+Using a hammer or rubber mallet, tap two M3x3mm threaded inserts into the holes on the underside of each of the 4 faceplates.
 8 inserts total.
 Be sure to tap them flush to the wood - add Superglue to *outside* of threads to help permanently secure to the wood.
 These threaded inserts are where the sensor housings will mount later on.

 <div align="center">
 <img src="images/Pictures/threadedinserts.png" width="350px" style="display: block; margin: 0 auto;">